 The arts complex is planned for completion in 2016.
 Developers Grosvenor Britain & Ireland started pre-construction work on site with archaeological investigation in August 2013.

-With 90% of the £22m project cost already in place through support from Arts Council England, Southampton City Council, the University of Southampton and SEEDA, the Trust aims to raise the remaining £2.1m from grant-making organisations, individuals, business, and educational institutions.
+With 90% of the £22m project cost already in place through support from Arts Council England, Southampton City Council, and SEEDA, the Trust aims to raise the remaining £2.1m from grant-making organisations, individuals, business, and educational institutions.

 The CultureSouthampton Corporate Membership scheme is a great way for businesses to get involved and join Southampton’s top companies in leading the city’s cultural transformation and economic regeneration.